 - (1)Basic policy: Establishment of a basic policy regarding the company's efforts on ESG issues and establishment of a system to promote and supervise the efforts;

-- (2)Key issues (materiality): Identification of key issues by the management, responses to and disclosure of risks that are identified as key issues (e.g., data security, product liability, etc., as well as those listed in (3) through (7)), disclosure of business opportunities that are identified as key issues;
+- (2)Key issues (materiality): Identification of key issues by the management, responses to and disclosure of risks that are identified as key issues (e.g., product liability, etc., as well as those listed in (3) through (8)), disclosure of business opportunities that are identified as key issues;

-- (3)Climate change: Verification of business portfolio and promotion of technological innovation to respond to the climate change issue, information disclosure based on the final report published by the Task Force on Climate-related Financial Disclosures (TCFD), which is consistent with the Paris Agreement, setting of a net zero target for medium- to long-term greenhouse gas (GHG) emissions and approval of or commitment to science based targets (SBTs), measurement of GHG emissions and absorption including Scope 3 under the international standards for the accounting and reporting of GHG emissions, and introduction of internal carbon pricing;
+- (3)Climate change: Verification of business portfolio and promotion of technological innovation to respond to the climate change issue, information disclosure on governance, strategy, risk management, metrics & targets concerning the climate change issue, setting of a net zero target for medium- to long-term greenhouse gas (GHG) emissions and approval of or commitment to science based targets (SBTs), measurement of GHG emissions and absorption including Scope 3 under the international standards for the accounting and reporting of GHG emissions, and introduction of internal carbon pricing;

 - (5)Human rights: Development of a policy on human rights at investee companies that is consistent with international norms, human rights due diligence or audits including supply chain, corrective action and relief mechanism, and disclosure of due diligence results;